-Chocolate was discovered and brought to Europe in the early 1500s by the explorer Cortez.
-After its introduction in Spain, the drink began to be served hot, sweetened and without the chili peppers.
+In the early 1500s, the explorer Cortez brought cocoa beans and the chocolate drink-making tools to Europe.
+Although the drink still remained cold and bitter tasting, it gained popularity, and was adopted by the court of King Charles V as well as the Spanish upper class.
+After its introduction in Spain, the drink began to be served hot, sweetened, and without the chili peppers.
 The Spanish were very protective of their wonderful new beverage, and it was over a hundred years before news of it began to spread across Europe.

 When it hit London in the 1700s, chocolate houses (similar to today's coffee shops) became popular and very trendy, even though chocolate was very expensive.